In-Person Program

 Brian Hofer, Chair, City of Oakland Privacy Advisory Commission;

-Jonathan Reichental, PhD, University of San Francisco
+Jonathan Reichental, PhD, University of San Francisco;

 PIT+Law